micked99/ICT-Wspr-complete-setup/README.md

 clock_prescale_set(clock_div_2);  or clock_prescale_set(clock_div_4);
 this in conjuction with:
 #define WSPR_CTC 1334

+Alternative clocksettings:
 WSPR CTC - 2668 @ 4Mhz //1334 @ 2Mhz //667 @ 1Mhz
-And to select the apropiate board setting under Boards in Arduino, lets say we want to set the board to 1Mhz using a 4Mhz xo we need to set the prescaler to
+And to select the appropriate board setting under Boards in Arduino, lets say we want to set the board to 1Mhz using a 4Mhz xo we need to set the prescaler to
 clock_prescale_set(clock_div_4);
 and set
 WSPR CTC 667
-and then select gAVA 1Mhz under boards, see section Programming if you wan to run it a 4Mhz
+and then select gAVA 1Mhz under boards, see section Programming

+then, for example if you wan to run it a 4Mhz
 WSPR CTC - 2668
 mark out both of the //clock_prescale_set
 set